yumh1/AgentNetworkProtocol/blogs/Three_Technical_Approaches_to_AI_Internet_Interaction.md

 In essence, Operator can control your browser or computer to help complete various daily tasks.
 Its greatest significance lies in its ability to bridge AI with the current internet ecosystem.

-This article compares and summarizes three emerging technical approaches for AI-internet interaction.
+This article compares and summarizes four emerging technical approaches for AI-internet interaction.
 Here are the key points:

-- The current technical approaches for AI-internet interaction include: Computer Use Agent, Headless Browser, and API/Protocol.
+- The current technical approaches for AI-internet interaction include: Computer Use Agent, Headless Browser, Client-side API, and Remote API/Protocol.
 - Computer Use Agent (CUA): Enables AI to quickly gain internet access capabilities without requiring modifications to existing applications.
 However, this technology has high operational costs and cannot achieve task asynchronization.
 - Headless Browser: Supports asynchronous task execution with lower operational costs but is limited to web applications and requires significant maintenance effort for web integration.
+- Client-side API: The mainstream solution for AI on mobile devices, where apps expose APIs to AI assistants (like Siri) on the phone.
+This approach enables asynchronous task execution and provides good user experience but is limited to mobile and app scenarios and depends on app openness.
-- API/Protocol: This is AI's most efficient way to access the internet, supporting asynchronous execution, low operational costs, and automated authentication.
+- Remote API/Protocol: This is AI's most efficient way to access the internet, supporting asynchronous execution, low operational costs, and automated authentication.
 However, it requires application upgrades and has high integration costs.
 - Short-term perspective: Despite various limitations, both CUA and headless browser technologies can quickly deliver business value in appropriate scenarios.
 - Long-term perspective: We strongly believe in the API/Protocol approach, as it offers the best user experience and lowest operational costs.
 While system modification costs are currently high, we expect them to decrease as AI programming capabilities improve.
 We also believe that standard protocols will emerge.
 - Additionally, we are actively exploring Protocol implementation possibilities and have made significant progress.